shelleyolivia/learn-tutorials/figment-learn/new-pathways/secret/secret-03-balance.md

 Still not sure how to do this?
 No problem!
 The solution is below so you don't get stuck.

 {% hint style="danger" %}
-You can experience some issue with the availbility of the network [**To check the current status**](https://secretnodes.com/secret/chains/holodeck-2)
+You could experience some issues with the availability of the network. [**Click here to check the current status of `holodeck-2`**](https://secretnodes.com/secret/chains/holodeck-2)
 {% endhint %}

 ------------------------